swannodette/baduk/_posts/2016-07-30-us-go-congress-day3.markdown

 src="http://swannodette.github.io/baduk/assets/images/anders.jpg"></image>

 Unbeknownst to me Anders Kierulf was behind me observing the game.
-After the Lee Dahye review he introduced himself and complimented my play.
-It was our first time to meet in person and we had a very nice friendly conversation about the awesomeness that is US Go Congress (he's a veteran) as well as SmartGo Kifu and SmartGo Books, two fantastic bits of Go software I can now no longer imagine living without.
+After the Lee Dahye review he introduced himself.
+It was our first time to meet in person and we had a very nice friendly conversation about the awesomeness that is the US Go Congress (he's a veteran) as well as SmartGo Kifu and SmartGo Books, two fantastic bits of Go software I can now no longer imagine living without.
 Thanks to Nathan Eagle for clandestinely snapping this photo!

 <image width="400" style="float: left; margin-right: 1em;
 margin-bottom: 1em; border: 1px solid;"